matti/kontena-faq/README.md

 No, but you can install a LB in the stack and expose that.

+Alternatively when you expose a service (eg. "node"), all instances are accessible as `stack-N`

 ## Master

 ### If you have 3 masters how do the nodes connect to all of them?